WISDEM/WEIS/docs/optimization.rst

 - :math:`P=1` for gradient-free methods
 - :math:`P=2 N_{\mathrm{DV}}` for gradient-based methods with centered finite differences approximation
   - :math:`P \sim N_{\mathrm{DV}}` for gradient-based methods with generic gradient approximation
-  - :math:`P \sim 1` for gradient-based methods with analytical or adjoint-based gradients
+  - :math:`P \sim 1` for gradient-based methods with analytical or adjoint-based gradients.
+For adjoint-based methods, this depends on the number of adjoint equations (i.e. the number of functions of interets).
 - :math:`P=p_{\mathrm{evo}} N_{\mathrm{DV}}` for evolutionary methods
   - in practice, :math:`P` can be varied arbitrarily, but :math:`P \sim N_{\mathrm{DV}}` gives more consistent performance across problem size
   - optimal choice of :math:`p_{\mathrm{evo}}` can vary based on problem and method